christopheradams/christopheradams.io/_drafts/the-shop-is-open.md

 [^nfts]: You might ask, *why not use a blockchain for this?* An [NFT] *can*
     correlate a work's ownership, data, and image.
-However, I'm observing an older convention, where the artist--collector bond is more personal than a smart contract, and the images aren't on every damn marketplace.
+However, I'm observing an older convention, where the artist--collector bond is more personal than a smart contract, and the images aren't listed automatically on every marketplace.
 In short, these works are not just *tokens.*